ydchen0806/dbMiM/README.md

 ## Citation

-If you find this code useful in your research, please consider citing our paper:
+If you find this code or dataset useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{chen2023self,